-- Care manager contacts for members with behavioral health needs: - High Acuity: At least four care manager-to-member contacts per month, including at least one in-person contact with the member. - Moderate Acuity: At least three care manager-to-member contacts per month and at least one in-person contact with the member quarterly (includes care management comprehensive assessment if it was conducted in- person). - Low Acuity: At least two care manager-to-member contacts per month and at least two in-person contacts with the member per year, approximately six months apart (includes the care management comprehensive assessment if it was conducted in-person). - Care manager contacts for members with an I/DD or a TBI: - High Acuity: At least three care manager-to-member contacts per month, including two in-person contacts and one telephonic contact with the member. - Moderate Acuity: At least three care manager-to-member contacts per month and at least one in-person contact with the member quarterly. - Low Acuity: At least one telephonic contact per month and at least two in person care manager-to-member contacts per year, approximately six months apart.
+- Care manager/extender contacts for members with behavioral health needs: - o High Acuity: At least four care manager/extender-to-member contacts per month, including at least one in-person contact with the member. - Moderate Acuity: At least three care manager/extender-to-member contacts per month and at least one in-person contact with the member quarterly (includes care management comprehensive assessment if it was conducted in- person). - Low Acuity: At least two care manager/extender-to-member contacts per month and at least two in-person contacts with the member per year, approximately six months apart (includes the care management comprehensive assessment if it was conducted in-person). - Care manager contacts for members with an I/DD or a TBI: - High Acuity: At least three care manager/extender-to-member contacts per month, including two in-person contacts and one telephonic contact with the member. - Moderate Acuity: At least three care manager/extender-to-member contacts per month and at least one in-person contact with the member quarterly. - Low Acuity: At least one telephonic contact per month and at least two in person care manager/extender-to-member contacts per year, approximately six months apart.

-For members with an I/DD or a TBI who have a guardian, telephonic contact may be with a guardian in lieu of the member, only where appropriate or necessary.
-In-person contact must involve the member.
+For members with an I/DD or a TBI who have a guardian and for children/adolescents with a parent/guardian, telephonic contact may be with a guardian in lieu of the member, only where appropriate or necessary.